Swiss bank Julius Baer to pay $79.7 million in FIFA corruption settlement

-NEW YORK (Reuters) - The Swiss bank Julius Baer has agreed to pay $79.7 million in a settlement with the U.S. Department of Justice after being implicated in a sprawling corruption probe surrounding FIFA, the world’s soccer governing body.
+NEW YORK (Reuters) - The Swiss bank Julius Baer will pay $79.7 million in a settlement with the U.S. Department of Justice after being implicated in a sprawling corruption probe surrounding FIFA, the world’s soccer governing body.

-Julius Baer entered a three-year deferred prosecution agreement to resolve accusations it engaged in a money laundering conspiracy.

-It will pay a $43.3 million criminal fine and a $36.4 million forfeiture, and not face further punishment if it complies with the agreement’s terms.
+Julius Baer’s three-year deferred prosecution agreement on Thursday resolves a money laundering conspiracy charge, and calls for the Zurich-based bank to pay a $43.3 million criminal fine and forfeit $36.4 million.

+The Justice Department said the forfeiture represents bribes that marketing executives paid soccer officials in exchange for broadcasting rights to soccer matches including the World Cup, and which a former Julius Baer banker helped launder.

+Julius Baer “turned a blind eye to glaring red flags of money laundering,” Acting U.S. Attorney Mark Lesko in Brooklyn, New York, said in a statement.

-The agreement was accepted by U.S. District Judge Pamela Chen in Brooklyn, New York, after Julius Baer’s general counsel pleaded not guilty on the bank’s behalf.
+The agreement was accepted by U.S. District Judge Pamela Chen in Brooklyn, after Julius Baer’s general counsel pleaded not guilty on the bank’s behalf.

 Switzerland’s third-largest listed bank has said it has cooperated with the Justice Department since 2015, upgraded its compliance controls and dismissed some clients.